Medicare is federal government-run health insurance for people age 65 or older. Some other people also may receive Medicare such as:

 You can choose between original Medicare (Part A and Part B) or Medicare Advantage Plan (Part C).
 Most of the time, you can switch back and forth between these types of coverage at least once a year.

-Decide if you want prescription drug coverage or Part D. If you want prescription drug coverage you need to compare the plans run by insurance companies.
+Decide if you want prescription drug coverage by a Part D plan.
+If you want prescription drug coverage you need to compare the plans run by insurance companies.
 Do not just compare the premiums while comparing the plans.
 Make sure your medicines are covered by the plan you are looking at.

 Consider the below items when you choose your plan:

-- Coverage - Your plan should cover the services and medicines you need.
+- Coverage - Your plan should cover the services and medicines you need or expect to need.

 - Costs - Compare the costs you need to pay in different plans.
 Compare the cost of your premiums, deductibles, and other costs between your options.